About Sarah Simpson

-Sarah's clients include luxury fashion brands and mid-size to large companies in retail, social media, technology, hospitality and finance operating in the UK, Switzerland and the US.
+Sarah's clients include luxury fashion brands and mid-size to large companies in retail, social media, technology, hospitality and finance.
+Her clients operate in the United Kingdom, Switzerland and the United States.
 She speaks with her clients regularly to personally keep up with what is impacting their businesses and the industries they operate in.
 Her focus is on brand protection, including matters involving EU and UK trademarks, copyright and design rights.

 Sarah has deep experience in helping clients draft and negotiate licensing, assignment, settlement and coexistence agreements.
 She also advises clients on their worldwide branding strategies, including providing advice on how to protect and enforce their various intellectual property rights.

-Sarah contributes to the firm's fashion editorial, the Katten Kattwalk and is a Lexology author.
-She is a regular lecturer at the London College of Fashion on intellectual property rights in the fashion industry.
+Sarah contributes to the firm's fashion editorial, the Katten Kattwalk, and is a Lexology author.
+She has also lectured at the London College of Fashion on intellectual property rights in the fashion industry.
 Sarah also frequently acts for clients on a pro bono basis.
 She received a PGDip in Intellectual Property Law and Practice from the University of Oxford in 2020.

 - Intellectual property